vegardev/ntnui-membership-bot/README.md

 - [Sequelize](https://sequelize.org/) ORM with the lightweight and feature-rich [SQLite](https://www.sqlite.org/index.html) database engine for local data storage.

 ## 🚀 Quick Start and prerequisites
-Make sure to have the latest version of git and Node installed.
+It is recommended to have the latest version of git and Node installed.

 Make sure you have the required access permissions for the API.
 1. Clone the repository